stonecharioteer/resume/resume/resume.rst

 Other Experience
 ----------------------

-* **FEB 2011 - FEB 2014** TVS Group & IISc internships — Worked on statistical quality control and composite material analysis using Python
+* **February 2011 - February 2014** TVS Group & IISc internships — Worked on statistical quality control and composite material analysis using Python

 -----